01 of 12

 Calistoga Ranch Auberge Resort in Calistoga, California

 The beauty of the bathrooms at Calistoga Ranch is that you get two in one.
 Over 170 square feet, with his and her vanities, a luxury soaking tub and separate glass-enclosed shower, Frette bath towels, and an outdoor shower garden that's designed around the existing trees with a wooden deck, a copper rain shower, and climbing vines is what you can expect to come home to every day, after wine tasting.
-Oh and the housekeeping staff continuously gathers fresh lavender and rosemary from the resort grounds and puts a sprig in a vase on the counter.
+The housekeeping staff continuously gathers fresh lavender and rosemary from the resort grounds and puts a sprig in a vase on the counter.
 Lovely.